 Another option from I-80 is taking Hwy 89 to Tahoe City or Hwy 267 past Northstar California to Kings Beach so you can take a break from freeway driving and enjoy the view of Tahoe on your way to Reno.

 Along the way, you’ll probably want to take a pit stop, if for no other reason than to take in the incredible scenery.
 Depending on the season you’re driving from San Francisco to Reno, your options for activities will vary.

 History buffs will appreciate the museum at Donner Memorial State Park.
-Learn about the Donner Party, Land of the Washoe and Chinese construction of the railroad.
-Nearby is the historic town of Truckee where you can stop for lunch and wander the quaint downtown before finishing the last few miles of the drive to Reno.
+Learn about the Donner Party, Land of the Washoe, and Chinese construction of the railroad.
+Nearby is the historic town of Truckee, CA where you can stop for lunch, check out the famous Truckee river, and wander the quaint downtown before finishing the last stretch of miles of the drive to Reno.

-During the winter, make sure you allow some time in your drive to stop at one of the many Sno-Parks along I-80.
+During the winter, make sure you allow some time in your drive to stop at one of the many snow parks along I-80.
 The kids (and adults!) will love the chance to play in the snow, getting a taste for the variety of wintry fun nearby during your stay in Reno.
-There are also several ski resorts easily accessible on your way from the Bay Area to Reno, including Sugar Bowl, Northstar and Squaw Valley Alpine Meadows.
+There are also several ski resorts easily accessible on your way from San Francisco to Reno, including Sugar Bowl, Northstar and Palisades Tahoe.

 If you’re taking the scenic route along Hwy 50 through South Lake Tahoe, be sure to stop for a photo at Emerald Bay and if you have time, take the short hike to Eagle Falls.
 South Lake Tahoe is a great place to stop for food and shopping before you reach your final destination of Reno.

 You made it and you’re checked into your hotel… Now what?